Stay up to date

 This is very much an internal awareness issue, which can be remedied with the education of key stakeholders in the firm about the importance and impact of BI on the practice, the firm or its projects.
 This can be done by improving communication between BIM professionals and all other stakeholders, by having workshops and lunch and learns about current and future BIM tools and techniques, by working together more closely on project proposals, contracts and project production, as well as by tracking performance on projects to showcase the benefits of BIM.

-Raise internal awareness by integrating BIM teams more within projects, by having workshops and lunch and learns about BIM and by tracking project performance to showcase the benefits of BIM.
+THE SOLUTION - Raise internal awareness by integrating BIM teams more within projects, by having workshops and lunch and learns about BIM and by tracking project performance to showcase the benefits of BIM.

 2. AEC firms do not have a good understanding of the BIM industry and are reluctant to trust it